JohnLockwood/math/README.md

 > _"I totally made that shit up."_  (John Lockwood, aka Johnsin, founder.)

-We'll push some usage instructions for the project soon.
+I'll push some usage instructions for the project soon.
 Thanks for your interest.